oqtane/oqtane.docs/README.md

 ## Test locally

-As some of the stuff needs JS which only runs well from HTTP, you should setup IIS to publish the `/docs` folder on any domain you want - like `docs.oqtane.me`.
+As some of the stuff needs JavaScript which only runs well from HTTP, you should setup IIS to publish the `/docs` folder on any domain you want - like `docs.oqtane.me`.

 ## Publish

-When you push back this repo github will automatically publish the updated documentation.
+When you push back this repo GitHub will automatically publish the updated documentation.